rdius/herelles/README.md

-# herelles corpora consitution protocol
+# Herelles project
-Automatic protocol for the constitution of spatio-temporal and thematic corpora for the Herelles project.
+Automatic protocol for the constitution of spatiotemporal and thematic corpora for the Herelles project.

 ![alt tag](./herrelles.png)